capeprivacy/tf-trusted/tf_trusted_custom_op/README.md

-### tf-trusted Custom Op
+## TF Trusted Custom Operation

-These instructions guide you through building the tf-trusted custom op that is required to run models directly inside of an SGX device.
+These instructions guide you through building the TF Trusted custom operation that is required to run models directly inside of an Intel SGX device.

 ### MacOS Build

-##### Install Bazel
+#### Install Bazel

-Bazel is required to build this custom op.
+Bazel is required to build this custom operation.
 It can be downloaded from [here](https://docs.bazel.build/versions/master/install.html).

-##### Python and Tensorflow
+#### Python and Tensorflow

 This example also requires python 3.5, 3.6 be installed along with tensorflow 1.13.1.
 You can install these using your favourite python version manager.
 We recommend using conda.

-##### Build Custom Operation
+#### Build Custom Operation

 Run the following commands to build the custom operation.